 We may not all be Christian or Roman Catholic, but we can all be Augustinian.
 Campus Ministry is diverse in its responsibilities, but uniform in its commitment to fostering a campus community centered on the gospel message of Jesus Christ through the lived experience of our students in a community of faith-formation and discipleship.

-If you or anyone you know is in need of prayer, please let us know by calling (856) 697-2600 ext.
-118 or by submitting your confidential prayer to the Office of Campus Ministry.
-You can also access our Prayer Request form in our top right-hand Quick Links box, or by clicking the button below.
-The Prep community is here to pray for you!Submit a Prayer Request
+If you or anyone you know is in need of prayer, please let us know by calling Fr.
+Tony Burrascano, O.S.A. at (856) 697-2600 ext.
+145 or by submitting your confidential prayer to the Office of Campus Ministry by emailing firstname.lastname@example.org.

 The Office of Mission and Ministry